 Taking a personal injury case to court is often the best way to maximize the compensation you are entitled to.
-Your insurance policy may not be sufficient to fully cover your injuries if you were involved in a catastrophic accident, but you may still be able to take the case to court and seek full compensation.
-Auto accident lawyer Prosper Shaked explains just how often car accident claims go to court in Florida and some of the reasons why these numbers are so low.
-For a free consultation on your car accident claim, call our law offices today.
+Your insurance policy may not be sufficient to fully cover your injuries if you were involved in a catastrophic accident.
+Florida’s liability laws are different than other states because Florida is a no-fault state.
+However, even in no-fault states like Florida, you may still be able to take the case to court and seek full compensation.

 Can You Sue for Car Crashes in Florida?

-Florida sees less car accident lawsuits than many states because of its “no-fault” car accident rules.
+Florida sees fewer car accident lawsuits than many states because of its “no-fault” car accident rules.
 Every insurance policy in Florida is required under state law to be a “no-fault” policy.
 This means that when you are involved in a car crash, your first claim might be through your own insurance rather than the at-fault driver’s insurance.
-Your no-fault insurance’s personal injury protection (PIP) is a type of first-party benefit that your insurance company pays you when you are injured in a car accident.
+Your no-fault insurance’s personal injury protection (PIP) is a type of first-party benefit paid by your insurance company when you are injured in a car accident.

 States without no-fault rules often see the at-fault driver’s insurance paying the victim for their injuries.
 If you decide to file through insurance and your injuries are worth more than your policy’s PIP can cover, the at-fault driver’s insurance kicks in to cover additional damages.

-In Florida, you can only take your car crash case to court if you meet certain thresholds.
-State lawmakers, in an attempt to drive down the number of lawsuits for car crashes, block lawsuits for minor cases.
-To get your case to court, you must face $10,000 worth of medical bills and lost wages or suffer injuries that are “serious ” under Florida’s legal definition.
-This usually covers severe injuries that cause permanent disabilities or intense scarring, plus cases involving wrongful death, paralysis, or other serious harm.
+You can only take your car crash case to court in Florida if you meet certain thresholds.
+In an attempt to drive down the number of lawsuits for car crashes, state lawmakers block lawsuits for minor cases.
+To get your case to court, you must face $10,000 worth of medical bills and lost wages or suffer ” serious ” injuries under Florida’s legal definition.
+This usually covers severe injuries that cause permanent disabilities, intense scarring, and cases involving wrongful death, paralysis, or other serious harm.

 Should I Settle My Car Accident Claim?

-If you do take your case to court, you may be pressured toward accepting a settlement for your damages.
-When you sue for personal injury, the at-fault party’s attorney will want to reduce the amount of money their client has to pay for the injuries they caused you.
-One strategy for doing this is to offer the victim a settlement that might be lower than what they would receive at trial.
-While an early settlement saves both sides from the attorney’s fees and court costs of taking a case all the way through trial, these low offers might not be enough.
-To prevent this, you should always consult with an attorney before accepting a settlement.
+If you file a car accident lawsuit, you may be pressured to accept a settlement for your damages.
+When you sue for personal injury, the at-fault party’s attorney or insurance company will want to reduce the money their client has to pay for the injuries they caused you.
+One strategy for doing this is offering you a settlement that might be lower than you would receive at trial.
+While an early settlement saves both sides from the attorney’s fees and court costs of taking a case through trial, these low offers might not be enough.